siviae/StudentsDB/README.md

-# Solanteq_test_task
+# Students Database
-Spring web application
-AngularJS used for front-end
+Spring Web Application with SQLite embedded database and Vaading for GUI